schar/schar/README.md

 Department of Linguistics](https://ling.yale.edu).

 I'm working on computational tools for doing natural language semantics.
-I use type theory and functional programming (now usually Haskell, previously OCaml) to develop models of how complex linguistic expressions come to have the meaning (or, often, meanings) they do, given the meanings of their parts.
+I use type theory, functional programming (Haskell and OCaml), and occasionally logic programming (Prolog) to develop models of how complex linguistic expressions come to have the meaning (or, often, meanings) they do, given the meanings of their parts.
 I'm interested in...